Continue reading from previous page …

 - If you watch the news enough and listen to enough economists/market analysts, you have a good chance of predicting the next market move.

-So whom should we believe?
+Whom should we believe?

 Each of those sources seems like they should know what they’re talking about.